rjweis/Pulling-Airline-Data-with-SQL/README.md

 **7. Compute the total departure delay of each airline across all flights.
 Some departure delays may be negative (indicating an early departure); they should reduce the total, so you don't need to handle them specially.
 Name the output columns AIRLINE and DELAY.
 Order the report by ascending airline.**

-Similarly to the above query, we'll now the `sum()` function to get the total delay times.
+Similarly to the above query, we'll now use the `sum()` function to get the total delay times.
 To compute these totals for each airline, we'll use `group by airline`.
 ```SQL
 select airline as AIRLINE, sum(departure_delay) as DELAY
 from delays.flights